tdauth/g2-mod-sonja/README.md

 * She has only 90 mana maximum now instead of 1000 since she supports the hero now.
 * Teaches the newly added skills "Womanizer" and "Pimp".
 * Can sell the Meatbug pet Hans.
+* You can buy the Rote Laterne from Bromor and run it.

 ## Modified Files